nenalukic/drum-kit-play/README.md

 ## Usage

-Start the website by clicking on "index.html".
+Start the website by clicking [here](https://nenalukic.github.io/drum-kit-play/).
 Then click on a picture of a drum or press the key on the keyboard to play a sound.